moehriegitt/vastringify/README.md

  - `-` selects to left flush instead of the default right flush.

- - ` ` (a space character U+0020) selects that a space is printed
-   in front of positive signed integers.
+ - ` ` (a space character U+0020) selects that a space is printed in front of positive signed integers.
+Nothing is printed if the precision is 0 and the value is 0 (this is different compared to the behaviour of C's printf).

- - `+` selects that a `+` is printed in front of positive signed integers.
+ - `+` selects that a `+` is printed in front of positive signed integers and zero.
+Nothing is printed of the precision is 0 and the value is 0 (this is different compared to the behaviour of C's printf).

  - `=` specifies that the last value is printed again using this new format specifier.
 This is meager replacement for the `$`